Painting on Location

 TIP: When applying dark or full colors with the wash or hike brushes, don't thin the color farther with limewater only, add titanium white so you have an opaque paint the color you want.
 Thin washes of color will disappear when dry.

 A 14x18 butchers tray.
-The basic transparent Real Color Wheel palette, PY8 Nickel complex Indian yellow Br/s, Burnt Umber which is dark yellow.
-PM202 magenta and PB15 cyan.
-Next would be quinacridone red.
+The basic transparent Real Color Wheel palette, PY150 Nickel complex Indian yellow Br/s, Burnt Umber which is dark yellow.
+PR122 magenta and PB15 cyan.
 There is also a smaller tray with just titanium white spread out to dry and an area for lime paste.
 I use this tray for tints, moving the color over from the main palette and mixing it with lime, or lime and white or just white pigment.
 Depending on what stage the intonaco is at.
 While it's absorbing I only need the white pigment.
-Big light areas like the sky get the color pigment mixed with lime first, then white pigment is added to bring it up to the needed tint.
-Just lime can be worked into any moist applied color, if it's already dry it can be scrubbed on to break the setting and painted any color.
+Big light areas like the sky get the color pigment mixed with lime first, than white pigment is added to bring it up to the needed tint.
+Just lime can be worked into any moist applied color, if it's already dry it can be scrubbed on to break the crust and painted any color.

 Here is my fresh palette.